 It was my first taste of what I now know as saturation casting.

 Saturation casting is the antithesis to the run-and-gun lifestyle that envelops today’s musky community.
 Its foundation is one of measure and labor, plainly evidenced in minimalist boat advancement and cast grouping.
 Each is straightforward and easy to conceptualize.
-The driver
+The driver inches the

 Brett Eisenhower hoists his 50½-incher

-inches the boat along a weed edge, breakline, and so on, maintaining position in the area.
+boat along a weed edge, breakline, and so on, maintaining position in the area.
 Anglers survey the water with incremental casts, placed neatly alongside the last and grouped with an archer’s precision, effectively saturating a small area.

 On the surface, saturation casting and “camping” seem closely related.
 While the two share similar elements, they differ in cast selection and the angler’s duration in the area.
 The boat glides evenly in each scenario.
 It’s common for camping to span several hours, allotting time for multiple passes, but typically only one vigorous pass suffices for saturation casters.
 Fish activity typically warrants consecutive efforts.